1.7 Six weeks in -- returning to smartphone (but not as before)

 Stop reading the [daily] news

-- Modify — I felt a bit like I’d stuck my head in the sand.
+- Modify the rule.
+I felt a bit like I’d stuck my head in the sand.
 Consider limiting your news intake to one newspaper, and spend no more than 5-10 minutes per day on news.
 I’ve never been a news junkie or anything, so I might be over-indexing on this point.

 Avoid social media

-- Modify — I might have overdone my digital detox.
+- Modify the rule.
+I might have overdone my digital detox.
 Maybe allow a few outlets here.
 Not sure.
 Although I participate on Twitter and Linkedin, my participation has always been minimal.
 I usually just post links to new blog posts on these networks.
 Like the news, I’m probably singling these sources out too much.

 Don’t rely on mapping applications for directions